ogunsakin01/laravel-interswitch/README.md

   <button type="Submit">Pay</button>
 </form>
 ```
+If you wish to use a transaction reference defined by you, simply add `<input type="hidden" name="reference" value="87YYUIJIJ" />` to the filed you are sending .

 That's it, when the pay button is clicked, all the dirty work is done for you behind the scene.
 When the payment is complete, you will be redirected to the `INTERSWITCH_REDIRECT_URL=` you set in your .env with the following query parameters
 ````php